Frequently asked questions

 A child or a teenager suffering from severe allergies must go through a screening process at the main office in Sherbrooke before registration to ensure that the camp has adequate medical support.
 You must take into consideration that we are an hour’s drive from the nearest hospital.

-Upon arrival at the Camp, all medication must be given to the nurse.
-She is available to meet parents and will complete the child’s medical record with any additional information you may have to give her.
-Only the nurse controls medication taken by your child before or after meals and/or at bedtime, be it prescription drugs or over the counter products.
-She is on hand around the clock to meet the needs of campers who might become ill.
+Upon arrival at the Camp, all medication must be given to the infirmary staff.
+The person is available to meet parents and will complete the child’s medical record with any additional information you may have to give her.
+Only the infirmary staff controls medication taken by your child before or after meals and/or at bedtime, be it prescription drugs or over the counter products.
+The person is on hand around the clock to meet the needs of campers who might become ill.
 You may also speak to her on the phone during the time your child is at Camp if you so wish to do so.

 Frequently asked questions

-2. Are there rebates for sending more than one child of the same family to Camp Claret?
+Are there rebates for sending more than one child of the same family to camp Claret?

 Most of our campers are brothers and sisters, so we prefer to make all campers benefit from very reasonable prices.
 If however, you wish to send to camp 3 or more children of the same family, we will charge only 1 registration fee of $ 75.00 for the 3 or more children.